LexicaLLM/Lexica/README.md

 ## Getting Started
-### Agenta Cloud:
+### Lexica Cloud:
-The easiest way to get started is through Agenta Cloud.
+The easiest way to get started is through Lexica Cloud.
 It is free to signup, and comes with a generous free-tier.

   <a href="https://cloud.agenta.ai?utm_source=github&utm_medium=referral&utm_campaign=readme">
       <picture >